JereKuusela/valheim-expand_world/README.md

 - name: Name of the dungeon generator.
 - algorithm: Type of the dungeon.
 Possible values are `Dungeon`, `CampGrid` or `CampRadial`.
 - bounds (default: `64`): Maximum size of the dungeon in meters.
 Format is `x,z,y` or a single number for all directions.
+  - Reasonable maximum is 3 zones which is 192 meters.
   - Note: Zone size is 64m x 64m.
 So values above that causes overflow to the adjacent zones.
-  - Note: Dungeons have an environment cube that is within the zone.
-Currently going past will cause a visual glitch.
+  - Note: Dungeons have an environment cube that has 64 meter size.
+This is automatically scaled, unless running in the server side only mode.
-  - Reasonable maximum is 3 zones which is 192 meters.
 - themes: List of available room sets.
 Possible values are `Crypt`, `SunkenCrypt`, `Cave`, `ForestCrypt`, `GoblinCamp`, `MeadowsVillage`, `MeadowsFarm`, `DvergerTown`, `DvergerBoss`.
 For example `MeadowsVillage,MeadowsFarm` would use both sets.
 - maxRooms (default: `1`): Maximum amount of rooms.
 Only for Dungeon and CampRadial.
 - minRooms (default: `1`): Minimum amount of rooms.
 Only for Dungeon and CampRadial.